-According to Jackie, his incredible martial art skills are the result of strict and rigorous training at Shaolin Temple.
-Chan got trained by teachers who were followers of strict discipline.
-To gather more understanding about kung-Fu training at schools in China, just watch RETURN TO THE 36th CHAMBER.
-This movie portrays rigorous training sessions being maintained by teachers at Shaolin temples.
+According to Jackie, his incredible martial arts skills are the result of strict and rigorous training at Shaolin Temple.
+Chan was trained by teachers who were followers of strict discipline.
+To gather more understanding about kung fu training at schools in China, just watch RETURN TO THE 36th CHAMBER.
+This movie portrays rigorous training sessions maintained by teachers at Shaolin temples.
 Students are trained by veteran masters in an inflexible disciplinary environment.

 Well, it’s like gold.
-Just as the precious metal gathers shiny yellow after continually going through thermal treatment and being hammered, Jackie and the likes of him at the Shaolin temple attained gold-like preciosity.
+Just as the precious metal gathers shiny yellow after continually going through thermal treatment and hammering, Jackie and the likes of him at the Shaolin temple attained gold-like preciosity.
 It doesn’t happen overnight.
 It takes years of consistent hard practice under observant teachers.

 As a writer, I believe “discipline-way of practice” is the key to determining as to whether or not you’re going to be a writer.
 Practice trumps perfection, to say the least.
 The moment you leave practicing your skill, it dulls its edge sooner.
 Just like a knife; you forget to sharpen it and see it going blunt in due course of time.

 The skill of content writing is like a knife.
 You ignore practicing it due to inertia or whatever la ame-excuse you name it, very soon you lose the gravity of its magnitude.
 Result?
 A blank head.